bksaini078/bksaini078/README.md

 ### Hi there, I'm Bhupender Kumar Saini 👋

 ## About me !!
-- At Fraunhofer IAO, I work as a Machine Learning and User Experience Researcher.
+- At Fraunhofer IAO, I work as a Applied AI Researcher.
 - 👨🏻‍🎓  MSc.
 Web and Data Science, University of Koblenz and Landau, Germany.
 - 🧑🏻‍💻 My current research interest is improving user experience using Large Language Model and Generative AI technology.
 -  Professional experience in Software Testing, Prototype Developments, and Project Management.